For The Best Success Use For Calculations

 4. Everyday Decision-Making:

-- Comparing Options: Quantifying the pros and cons of different choices, even seemingly small ones.
-As an example, calculating the cost per use of different transportation methods (car vs. public transit vs. biking).
+• Comparing Options: Quantifying the pros and cons of different choices, even seemingly small ones.
+To give you an idea, calculating the cost per use of different transportation methods (car vs. public transit vs. biking).

 Beyond the Numbers: The Mindset of Calculation